Kulachi Tehsil

 Kulachi Tehsil is a tehsil located in Dera Ismail Khan District, Khyber Pakhtunkhwa, Pakistan.

+As per the 2023 Census of Pakistan, the tehsil's population is 102,595.

 Administration

 The tehsil is administratively subdivided into 15 Union Councils, one of which forms the headquarters - Kulachi.

 History

 During British rule Kulachi was a tehsil of the old Dera Ismail Khan District.
 It was described as follows in the Imperial Gazetteer of India: